KuleshSP/tech-news-app/README.md

-Example of working with: react, redux, sagas, router, ramda, mui
+Example of working with: react, redux, sagas, router, ramda, mui.

-yarn install
-yarn start